 Critical reading and literary analysis of major texts surrounding a focused topic of particular interest to the introductory study of literature.
 A variety of genres (poetry, prose, and drama, as relevant) will be included.
-(1)
+(1) Lecture: 3 hrs/wk.

 240 British Literature